Dallas Wings guard Paige Bueckers brings the ball up court against the Indiana Fever during a preseason game at Gainbridge Fieldhouse.

 Her on-court delivery matched the prediction.
 Sims served as a rim pressure threat alongside James, finishing through contact on multiple drives while also creating clean looks for teammates as a connector in the half-court.

 Sims, who has spoken about the WNBA’s 30th anniversary as a recurring theme this year, also shared her motivation before tip-off.
+She believes she has many years left to play at a high level and is motivated to make the most of her potential.

 “I’ve been really motivated and determined not to give up.
-I have a 6-year-old son, and I take that into consideration, I want him to be proud of me.
+I have a 6-year-old son, and I take that into consideration.
+I want him to be proud of me.
 That’s my drive and my will to keep going,” Sims told Dallas Hoops Journal.
 “I know I still have years left in this league, and I want to keep playing as long as I can while taking care of my body.
 I’m just happy to still be a part of it, especially in the league’s 30th year.”

 The Wings are likely to increase her minutes on Sunday in their preseason finale as they tighten the rotation to eight or nine players.
 Fernandez views Sims as one of the likely beneficiaries of this change and praised how enjoyable she’s been to coach.